omidarmat/webDevNotes/react/react.md

 Here is a framework based on the 4 criteria mentioned above to help you decide when to create a new component:

-1. Logical separation of content/layout: Does the component contain pieces of content or layout that don't belong together?
+1. **Logical separation of content/layout:** Does the component contain pieces of content or layout that don't belong together?
 If yes, Then you might need a new component.
-2. Is it possible to reuse part of the component?
-Do you want or need to reuse it?
+2. Is it possible to **reuse parts of the component?** Do you want or need to reuse it?
 If yes, then you should probably take that code and extract it into its new component.
-3. Is the component doing too many different things?
-Does the componeent rely on too many props?
-Does the component havee too many pieces of state and/or effects?
-Is the code, including JSX, too complex/confusing?
-If yes, then you might need a new smaller component.
+3. Is the component **doing too many different things?** Does the component **rely on too many props?** Does the component **have too many pieces of state and/or effects?** Is the code, including JSX, **too complex/confusing?** If yes, then you might need a new smaller component.
-4. Personal coding style: Do you prefer smaller functions/components?
+4. **Personal coding style:** Do you prefer smaller functions/components?
 If yes, you might need a new component.

 #### **General guidelines**

 - Creating a new component creates a new abstraction.
-Abstractions have a cost, because more abstractions require more mental energy to switch back and forth between components.
-So try not to create new components too early.
+Abstractions have a cost, because **more abstractions require more mental energy to switch back and forth between components.** So try not to create new components too early.
-- Name a component according to what it does or what it displayes.
+- **Name a component according to what it does** or what it displays.
 Don't be afraid of using long names.
-- Never declare a new component inside another component.
-Instead, co-locate related components inside the same file.
+- **Never declare a new component inside another component.** Instead, co-locate related components inside the same file.
 Don't separate components into different files too early.
-- It's completely normal that an application has components of many different sizes, including very small and huge ones: we always need some very small components in any application, because they are highly reusable and have very low complexity.
+- It's completely normal that **an application has components of many different sizes**, including very small and huge ones: we always need some very small components in any application, because they are highly reusable and have very low complexity.
 For instance, you can imagine the like button component in an application.
-- Most apps will have a few huge components that are not meant to be reused.
-For instance, a `Page` component of an application that contains the layout of the entire application or the page.
+- Most apps will have a **few huge components that are not meant to be reused.** For instance, a `Page` component of an application that contains the layout of the entire application or the page.

-> The reusability range is pretty similar to the size range.
-Generally, the smaller the components are, the more reusable they will be, but not all components are meeant to be reusable.
+> The reusability range is pretty similar to the size range. **Generally, the smaller the components are, the more reusable they will be,** but not all components are meeant to be reusable.
 These are usually the huge components.

 ### **Component categories**